-The simulation results we have reported to this point are for a single Congress, the 108^{th} .
-To see if redistricting has an effect on polarization, we need to compare a Congress that preceded redistricting with the one the followed.
-In particular, the estimated polarizing effect of biased districting should have increased after the round of districting following the 2000 Census.20 To test this hypothesis, we simulate the gerrymandering effect for the 107^{th} House that preceded redistricting and compare to our simulations of the effect in the 108^{th} House.
-Table 6 shows the simulated effect of districting for the 107^{th} and 108^{th} Houses for each of our experiments.
-Because the simulations are not statistically independent across Congresses, it is difficult to access the statistical significance of the differences.21 But the substantive insignificance is quite apparent.
+The simulation results we have reported to this point are for a single Congress, the 108th.
+To see if redistricting has an effect on polarization, we need to compare a Congress that preceded redistricting with the one that followed.
+In particular, the estimated polarizing effect of biased districting should have increased after the round of districting following the 2000 Census.
+To test this hypothesis, we simulate the gerrymandering effect for the 107th House that preceded redistricting and compare it to our simulations of the effect in the 108th House.
+The last two columns of Table 3 show the simulated effect of districting for the 107th and 108th Houses for each of our experiments.
+The simulations are not statistically independent across Congresses because there is overlap in the samples of legislators used to estimate $E(NOM \mid ., z)$ and p(z).
+Therefore, it is difficult to access the statistical significance of the differences.
+But the substantive insignificance is quite apparent.
 The largest differential is .008 for random districting by state.
 Most of the experiments account for a much lower differential or, in the cases of longitude and racial sorting, even a negative differential.
 The average difference across all of the simulations is just .0003.
 Even if we were to accept the largest difference as the causal effect of the 2000 redistricting on polarization, it can only account for less than 3% of the increase in polarization since the 1970s.